Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Results and analysis

 \subsubsection{Swelling pressure}

+In our study, we aimed to quantify and compare the swelling pressures induced by Cu-MMT systems with those of Na-MMT and Ca-MMT.
+To the best of our knowledge, limited information is available regarding the swelling pressures of Cu-MMT.

-We employed the slopes derived from average PMFs to interpolate swelling pressures of Na-, Ca- and Cu-MMT.
+We employed the slopes derived from average PMFs to interpolate swelling pressures of Na-, Ca-, and Cu-MMT.
+The derivatives were obtained using cubic spline interpolation and the Savitzky-Golay filter.
 Additionally, we determined distances to establish dry densities, relying on the methodology introduced by Linlin Sun \textit{et al.} \cite{sun2015estimation}, which involved the conversion of d-spacing data into dry densities.

-Our primary objective in conducting these calculations was to quantify and compare the swelling pressures induced by Cu-MMT systems with those of Na-MMT and Ca-MMT.
-To the best of our knowledge, limited information is available regarding the swelling pressures of Cu-MMT.
+As previously defined, these dry densities are calculated using the formula:

+where \( m \) is the mass of the clay with ions, \( A \) is the area of the clay, and \( d \) is the d-spacing.
+The PMF is equivalent to the grand potential in our system and can be expressed as: